Aftermath of the George Floyd protests in Minneapolis–Saint Paul: Calvin Horton Jr.

 Calvin Horton Jr., a 43-year-old man from Minneapolis, was fatally shot on May 27, 2020, by the owner of the Cadillac Pawn & Jewelry shop who believed he was burglarizing his business.
 The incident took place on East Lake Street about 1 mi from the main protest site that evening.
 The owner of the shop was a 59-year-old man from Galesville, Wisconsin.
 The scene in and around the store was described as chaotic with many people inside the store.
-When police officers arrived in response to the shooting, bystanders threw objectors at the officers as they administered aid to Horton, Jr. and attempted to investigate the scene, leading the officers abort the investigation.
+When police officers arrived in response to the shooting, bystanders threw objects at the officers as they administered aid to Horton Jr. and attempted to investigate the scene, leading the officers to abort the investigation.
 Paramedics that arrived were unable to reach Horton on the sidewalk due to the chaos until officers moved him to a nearby business.
 Horton died that night at a hospital.

 The shop owner was arrested the night of the shooting and held in Hennepin County Jail for several days, but he was released pending further investigation.
 One witness said Horton was within 7 ft of the shop owner when he was shot.
 The Hennepin County Medical Examiner found Horton was turned sideways.
 Several other witnesses who were at the scene refused to cooperate with investigators, including a friend of Horton's and the pawn shop owner.
 Authorities were unable to recover the firearm used in the shooting or surveillance footage as the store was ransacked the night of the shooting and everything was taken when by the time officers returned to investigate the next day.

-There were no new developments in the case by July 21, 2020, when family and supporters of Horton, Jr. protested outside the store and demanded the owner be charged with murder.
+There were no new developments in the case by July 21, 2020, when family and supporters of Horton Jr. protested outside the store and demanded the owner be charged with murder.
 In December 2020, Hennepin County Attorney Mike Freeman's office declined to file charges against the pawn shop owner after a six-month investigation due to a lack of evidence to prove the shooting was not self-defense.